-Redetermination is the annual process of making sure you are still eligible for the Medicaid program.
+Redetermination is the annual process of making sure you are still eligible for Medicaid.
 You will receive forms in the mail from the state at least 30 days before your redetermination date.
 Some members' Medicaid will be automatically renewed and they do not have to respond.
-The form they receive will say, "Medical Benefits Redetermination Notice" and it will say their coverage will be continued.
+The form they receive will say their coverage will be continued.
 Others will be required to respond.
-The forms that need to be completed will say, "Medical Benefits: Time to Renew Notice".
-Members who receive these forms must complete them by the due date listed on the paperwork or they may lose their CountyCare coverage.
+The forms that need to be completed will say, "Medical Benefits: Time to Renew Notice."
+Members who receive these forms must complete them by the due date listed on the paperwork or they may lose their Medicaid coverage.

 Members that have to submit the redetermination form to keep their coverage are eligible for a \$40 CountyCare reward.
-The reward will be added to their CountyCare Visa Reward Card the month after they complete their redetermination.